rc-chuah/weewx-nuvoler/README.md

 ## Features

-- ✅ Automatic unit conversion to metric (SI units)
+- ✅ Automatic unit conversion to metric (SI units) with wind in knots
 - ✅ Uploads all major weather parameters (temperature, humidity, pressure, wind, rain, UV, dewpoint)
 - ✅ Lightweight with zero external dependencies
 - ✅ Compatible with Python 2.7+ and Python 3.x